ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 `custom_item_pool` allows you to have complete control over the items generated for your game.
 Sub-options are:

-* `Modify`: Allows you to increase or decrease the number of any given items by a given amount.
+* `modify`: Allows you to increase or decrease the number of any given items by a given amount.
 Example: `Power Star: 2` will add 2 Power Stars to your item pool, `1up Mushroom: -2` will remove 2 1up Mushrooms.
-* `Set`: Set the total number of any given items.
+* `set`: Set the total number of any given items.
 Example: `Power Star: 125` will set the number of Power Stars to exactly 125.
-* `Replace`: Replace all of a given item with another item.
+* `replace`: Replace all of a given item with another item.
 Example: `1up Mushroom: Power Star` will replace all 1up Mushrooms with Power Stars.
 * `use_defaults`: `True` or `False`.
 Defaults to `True` if not specified.
 If `False`, the entire item pool will be discarded in favor of the items you set here in `custom_item_pool`.